edmondscommerce/behat-framework/README.md

 You will want to edit this file according to your requirements, but this is a good staritng point.

+### Step Three - Add Other Contexts

-There are a number of packages available that compliment the framework with more features
+There are a number of packages available that compliment the framework with more features.

+We have created some to get you started:

 #####Generic Contexts
 [https://github.com/edmondscommerce/behat-chrome-performance-context]